Council is standing up to domestic violence

 - Increasing public participation of women and girls in community networks, female only sports clubs and support groups

-- Bringing gender equality to workplace culture, with support for those escaping domestic violence
+- Bringing gender equality to workplace culture, with support for those escaping domestic and family violence

-- Raising awareness and support staff within Council itself
+- Raising awareness and supporting staff within Council

 For more information see the actions identified in the Cumberland Community Safety and Crime Prevention Plan or, to get involved, contact Council’s Community Development Officer 02 8757 9359.